 - The Business Credit Availability Program (BCAP) will allow the Business Development Bank of Canada (BDC) and Export Development Canada (EDC) to provide more than $10 billion of additional support, largely targeted to small and medium-sized businesses.
 This will be an effective tool for helping viable Canadian businesses remain resilient during these very uncertain times.
 BDC and EDC are cooperating with private sector lenders to coordinate on credit solutions for individual businesses, including in sectors such as oil and gas, air transportation and tourism.

 - Finally, the Bank of Canada also took a series of actions to support the Canadian economy during this period of economic stress, enhance the resilience of the Canadian financial system, and help ensure that financial institutions can continue to extend credit to both households and businesses.
 This included cutting the interest rate to 0.75 percent as a proactive measure in light of the negative shocks to Canada’s economy arising from the COVID-19 pandemic and the recent sharp drop in oil prices.
 (Source: Government of Canada)

 In addition to income support and other directives from the federal government, people across Canada – including immigrants, foreign workers, and international students – may benefit from support and directives in their province of residence.

 Here are the most relevant resources, per province:

 Share your experiences with our community

 If you’re looking to connect with others who are experiencing the challenges of COVID-19 as newcomers in Canada, check out our community on Facebook.
-Not only do we operate our Moving2Canada Facebook page, but we also have Facebook forums for Permanent Residents in Canada and for Working Holiday Participants.
+Not only do we operate our Moving2Canada Facebook page, but we also have Facebook forums for Permanent Residence applicants in Canada and around the world and for Working Holiday applicants and participants.